Timberline Trekking Treats

 We have fond memories of the Timberline Lodge, having stayed there about 25 years ago.
 It's a beautiful place, built on a grand scale.
 Eager to soak up the atmosphere, we settled into comfy couches in the bar where we enjoyed coffee and dessert!

-6 thoughts on “Timberline Trekking Treats
+6 responses to “Timberline Trekking Treats”

-1. Carole & Beaton
+1. Carole & Beaton Avatar

 …what!
 No wine??